kolesa-team/scylla-octopus/README.md

 make prepare-test-node node=scylla-node2
 make prepare-test-node node=scylla-node3

-(we should really automate this with a single command)
+(this should really be automated with a single command)
 ```

 You can also create a database (keyspace) with some testing data: `make init-db node=scylla-node1` (this will be replicated to every node).